Larantuka Malay: Linguistic characteristics

 The name "Nagi" refers to the origins of their language and ethnicity, originating from the Malay word negeri, which means 'place of birth'.
 The origins and classification of this language are still unclear.
 It appears to display characteristics of the Western Malay variety, as well as the Malay variants found in eastern Indonesia, especially in the branch of Eastern Indonesia Malay.
 According to the directory by Ethnologue (22nd edition) this is a Malay-based creole language.
-However, when compared with other varieties of Easteen Indonesia Malay, this language has its own lexical and phonological characteristics.
+However, when compared with other varieties of Eastern Indonesia Malay, this language has its own lexical and phonological characteristics.
 Unlike the languages in these branches, this language never became a lingua franca or developed to the detriment of local languages.
 Larantuka Malay clearly shows lexical influence from Lamaholot.
 There are also many words borrowed from Portuguese.
 Its unusual feature is the mixed possessive construction, the highly productive serial verb construction, using different verb pairs, as well as partial reduplication or with a change of subject.

 Structural and phonological characteristics indicate that Larantuka Malay formed independently from the geographically closest Malay variety, although in its development it takes over some of its properties (including a certain order of possessive structures — possessor-possessum with the connector 'puN').
 This language is thought to have migrated directly from the Malay Peninsula together with its speakers.
 It is possible that this was the result of mixing varieties from the Malay Peninsula with historic commercial varieties, however, the course of this process is never known.
 Their separate origins are also indicated by most of the vocabulary.